stejlyura/reactGame/README.md

 # React + TypeScript + Vite

+Make sure you have npm installed before starting.

+1. Install dependencies

+Open the console in the project folder and run:

+npm install

+This command will install all required libraries and download any additional files needed for the project.

+2. Start the development server

+To launch the project in your browser, run:

+npm run dev

+After this, you can open the local address shown in the console (usually http://localhost:3000/).

+3. Build the project for production

+To generate a production build, run:

+npm run build

+The output files will be placed in the dist folder, ready for deployment.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: